mhaddi12/mhaddi12/README.md

 ## About Me

-I am a **Software Engineer** and **Full-Stack Mobile Developer** with over **2 years of professional experience** building real-world mobile and backend applications.
+Software Engineer and Full-Stack Developer with **2+ years of experience** building production-grade mobile and backend systems.

-I specialize in:
+I work across:
-- Flutter mobile development
+- Flutter mobile applications
 - Node.js backend development
-- REST API design
+- RESTful API design and integration
-- Scalable and production-ready architecture
+- Scalable system architecture

-I completed my **BS in Software Engineering (BSSE)** and started my career building mobile applications and backend services used in real business environments.
+I hold a **BS in Software Engineering (BSSE)** and have worked on real-world applications used in business environments, not just tutorial projects collecting dust.

 ---

-## What I Do
+## What I Build

-I design and build software that helps businesses:
+I focus on software that actually gets used:

-- Improve productivity
+- Mobile apps that scale beyond MVP stage
-- Automate workflows
+- Backend systems that don’t fall apart under real traffic
-- Build scalable mobile applications
+- API-driven architectures for cross-platform products
-- Develop reliable backend systems
+- Automation tools that remove repetitive work

-My focus is always:
+Core principles I follow:
-- Clean architecture
+- Clean, maintainable architecture
-- Performance
+- Performance that doesn’t degrade under pressure
-- Maintainable code
+- Code that other developers can understand without suffering
-- Real-world usability
+- Real-world usability over theoretical perfection

 ---